 This report includes statistics for the most recent three-year period concerning reported crimes that occurred on campus, on property owned or controlled by the College, and on public property immediately adjacent to and accessible from the campus.
 The report also includes information regarding the law-enforcement authority of the Campus Safety office, and policies on matters affecting campus safety such as crime prevention, alcohol and drug use, sexual assault, state sex offender registry, and reporting of crimes.

-In furtherance of your right to know, Hartwick College maintains a public crime log as well as a fire log.
+In furtherance of your right to know, Hartwick College maintains a public crime log.
 The crime log includes only incidents reported to campus safety, but covers all crimes – not just those required in the annual report – meaning crimes like harassment and theft are included in the log.
-The fire log lists all fires in residential facilities.

 Reading the Crime Log